-Chair: Jennifer Johnson-Cooper Faculty: Melinda Landeck, Scott Langton
+Chair: Melinda Landeck Faculty: Scott Langton

-The East Asian Studies program offers students an interdisciplinary introduction to the culture, history, and languages of East Asia, with a focus on China and Japan.
-Students will examine these two cultures' interactions through history, their mutual influence on the development of greater East Asian civilization, and the contemporary achievements and tensions of the region.
+The East Asian Studies program offers students an interdisciplinary introduction to the culture, history, and languages of East Asia, with a focus on China, Japan, and Korea.
+Students will examine these cultures' interactions through history, their mutual influence on the development of greater East Asian civilization, and the contemporary achievements and tensions of the region.
 The development of language skills in Japanese, together with the cultivation of an understanding of the cultural dynamics at work in the region, affords students the opportunity to become informed global citizens.

-Students who graduated with a major or minor in East Asian Studies have gone on to careers in government, law, finance, health care, consulting, the travel and hospitality industry, and education.
+Students who graduated with a major or minor in East Asian Studies have gone on to careers in government, law, finance, health care, consulting, the travel and hospitality industry, the technology industry, and education.